 Inspections are typically done twice per year or twice during the season the facility is open.
 Water quality is also checked monthly.

-Inspectors look for 42 items, including:
+Inspectors look for a number of violations, including:

 - Are there proper records of water testing, including chlorine, pH, temperature and alkalinity?